Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 h.character = 'o';

-// See how both character and number change unsafe {
+// See how both character and number change

+// SAFETY: We only set the character variant meaning both variants are valid. unsafe {
     println!("The numeric value of the character {} is 0x{:x}", h.character, h.number)
 }